Russia says Ukraine may spin out of control, chides EU

 In Kiev, a presidential aide ruled out the declaration of a state of emergency to quell the unrest.

-Asked by a journalist if the presidency was considering such a step, Andriy Klyuev, secretary of the National Council of Security and Defense, said: "There will be no declaration of a state of emergency.

-On Tuesday, 2,000-3,000 protesters faced about 1,000 police in central Kiev, where Reuters reporters saw nine burnt-out buses and trucks, smoke wafting from some of the tyres.
+On Tuesday, some 2,000-3,000 protesters faced about 1,000 police in central Kiev, where Reuters reporters saw nine burnt-out buses and trucks, smoke wafting from some of the tires.

 Cobblestones were strewn across a main street where violence erupted on Sunday.
 Priests were among people walking in an area between a police line and a protesters' barricade.